 Why travel to Havana?

-Cuba is starting to open up to the world, with Americans now permitted to travel to this startlingly old-fashioned Caribbean island – but only if they get a visa within one of 12 categories (not difficult as one category is basically ‘meeting people) – and fly on a charter plane (plenty of those available via tour agencies).
+Cuba is opening up to the world, with Americans now permitted to travel to this startlingly old-fashioned Caribbean island – but only if they get a visa within one of 12 categories (not difficult as one category is basically ‘meeting people) – and fly on a charter plane (plenty of those available via tour agencies).

-But there’s little doubt that as Cuba opens up more and more this antiquated island will metamorphose into a poor brother of Florida, with second-rate modern cars flooding in, big name hotels and restaurants springing up, tobacco banned from indoors and so on.
+But there’s little doubt that as time goes by more and more this antiquated island will metamorphose into a poor brother of Florida, with second-rate modern cars flooding in, big name hotels and restaurants springing up, tobacco banned from indoors and so on.
 And so Cuba’s unique ambience will fade away…get there soon, the sooner the better!

 A classic taxi in a Havana backstreet.
 Photo by Aniol